Date of Degree

 In this dissertation, a clinically-relevant EW protocol, 3×15s absolute ethanol rinsing, provided significantly higher microtensile bond strength (πTBS) of a hydrophobic resin (70%BisGMA/30%TEGDMA) to dentin as compared to water-wet bonding (WW).
 All groups showed no significant drop of πTBS after 1-year storage except EW without CHX application, showing marginally significant reduction in πTBS (p=0.0558) suggesting MMP-inhibition by CHX in EW.
 These results were consistent with subsequent experiments.
 EW maintained interfibrillar width and hybrid layer thickness for resin infiltration and retention.
 Monomer molar concentration across the hybrid layer was significantly higher in EW than WW.
 An application of 2% CHX diacetate further preserved collagen banding in EW.
 WW showed more generalized spotted nanoleakage, while EW presented localized reticular nanoleakage.
 The use of Irgacure 819 (BAPO) alone and in combination with benzoyl peroxide (BPO) or camphorquinone (CQ) increased DC of hydrophobic and hydrophilic resins over resins containing the CQ/amine (4E) control.
 Only BAPO and BAPO/BPO demonstrated significantly higher immediate shear bond strength than CQ/4E.
 Within the limitations of these studies, EW improved resin-dentin bond durability by maintaining collagen interfibrillar spaces for efficient infiltration of a hydrophobic BisGMA/TEGDMA resin resulting in significantly higher πTBS and monomer molar concentrations with less nanoleakage distribution within the hybrid layer than WW.
 CHX further maintained collagen integrity and πTBS in EW.
 BAPO is a potential alternative photoinitiator of dental resins.

 Talungchit, Supitcha.
-"Enhancing resin-dentin bond effectiveness and durability: the role of ethanol-wet bonding technique, MMP-inhibition (chlorhexidine), and photoinitiator systems." dissertation, University of Iowa, 2012.
+"Enhancing resin-dentin bond effectiveness and durability: the role of ethanol-wet bonding technique, MMP-inhibition (chlorhexidine), and photoinitiator systems."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.